adaltas/node-nikita/packages/core/src/session.coffee.md

                   return handle_async_and_promise Error 'Invalid Promise: returning promise is not supported in asynchronuous mode' else # Sync style
                 result = options_handler.call proxy, context
-                if promise.is result # result is a promisee result.then (value) ->
+                if promise.is result # result is a promise result.then (value) ->
                     if Array.isArray value
                       [output, args...] = value